DataDog/documentation/content/en/bits_ai/getting_started.md

 {{< img src="bits_ai/getting_started/bitsai_mobile_app.PNG" alt="View of the Mobile App Home dashboard with BitsAI" style="width:40%;" >}}

+Click Bits AI on the mobile app to access the same querying features available on the browser.

 ## Querying in Slack

 1. [Connect your Datadog account to your Slack workspace][1].
-1. Use the `/dd connect` command to display a list of accounts to connect to.
+1. In Slack, use the `/dd connect` command to display a list of accounts to connect to.
 1. Choose the name of your Datadog account in the dropdown.
 1. Authorize additional permissions needed by Bits AI.